clarkaquino190/Prototype-thermal-imager/README.md

-This code uses modified sketches of the Adafruit libraries for the AMG88XX and ST7735.
+This code uses modified sketches of the Adafruit libraries for the AMG88XX and ST7735 using the Arduino IDE

 The parts used for this prototype are: nodemcu ESP8266-12E,